-The main objectives of our MTFS are:
+The main objectives of our MTFS are to:

-- Prioritise our resources in-line with the Council's Borough Plan, and to ensure we achieve our four goals. - Maintain a balanced budget position, and to always set a MTFS which maintains and strengthens that position. - Provide a robust framework to assist the decision making process within the Council. - Manage the Council's finances with a forward looking four year rolling strategy. - Deliver value for money to our tax payers - Exercise probity, prudence and strong financial control. - Manage risk, which includes holding reserves and balances at an appropriate and sustainable level as agreed by the S151 Officer. - Continually review budgets to ensure resources are targeted on our key priorities.
+- Prioritise our resources in-line with the council's Borough Plan, and to ensure we achieve our five goals. - Maintain a balanced budget position, and to always set a MTFS which maintains and strengthens that position. - Provide a robust framework to assist the decision-making process within the council. - Manage the council's finances with a forward looking four year rolling strategy. - Deliver value for money to our taxpayers - Exercise probity, prudence and strong financial control. - Manage risk, which includes holding reserves and balances at an appropriate and sustainable level. - Continually review budgets to ensure resources are targeted on our key priorities.